Department of Agriculture and Water Resources, February 2019

 If you have difficulty accessing these files, visit

 web accessibility for assistance.

-Risk analysis for avocados
+Risk analysis for avocados from Chile

-Process for the risk analysis
+Process for a risk analysis

 How stakeholders can contribute